When To Switch Your LMS

 There are numerous reasons why changing an LMS is a good idea.
 First (and probably most obvious) is if you’re not happy with it anymore.
 If you’re not happy with something, no sense in continuing to use it, right? 🙂

 But let’s focus on some other reasons why you making an LMS switch might be a good idea.

 As organizations evolve, so do their strategies for business.
 It’s always a good idea to ensure that the tools compliment the strategies put into place.

 For example, if an organization is going to start implementing social learning as a way of employee onboarding, then the LMS should align with this directive.
 If it does not, then it may be time to switch.

 Isn’t the right option for the organization’s size

 This goes both ways and applies whether an organization suddenly grows or shrinks.
 There are LMS options out there that cater to large enterprises and also to small businesses.

-3. A niche-specific LMS is available
+Niche specific LMS is available

 An LMS that is tailored to an organization’s industry is better built for the demands that the organization will encounter.
-Not that other solutions aren’t good options—the niche option is just better.
+Not that other solutions aren’t good options.
+The niche option is just better.

+If you are in charge of making the switch for your organization then make sure you do your homework.
 The last thing you want is to move to a solution that ultimately isn’t the right fit.
 You’ll end up having to go through the same process all over again.